uvjim/linksys_velop/README.md

 configured for a couple of reasons: the device was deleted from the UI, or you've added a new node to your Mesh.

 The event is fired for each new node that is discovered.
-The payload also includes the ID for the persistent notification that is created, you may use this in an automation to automatically close the notification if you need to.

 The event looks as follows: -